Tips for Encouraging Bottle-Feeding and Supporting Baby’s Transition

-How to Prevent Bottle Refusal: Tips for Stress-Free Feeding
+How to Prevent Bottle Refusal: Tips for Tips for Calm and Familiar Feeding

 Understanding Bottle Refusal

-If your baby has struggled with bottle refusal—or if you want to prevent it—you’re not alone.
-Many families face challenges during infancy, especially when transitioning between breast and bottle.
+If your baby is hesitant to take a bottle—or if you want to make the transition smoother—you’re not alone.
+Many families face challenges during infancy, particularly when moving between breast and bottle.

 For more feeding tips, explore our Bottle Refusal FAQ page.